kumarashishgarg/data-generator/README.md

 java -jar data-generator-0.0.1.jar <config.properties>
 ```

-## Configiguration file
+## Configuration file

 To run the application, we need to configure certain configuration in form of a properties file.
 This file is the only parameter required to run this application.
-A sample file can be referred from the `resource` folder.
+A sample file can be referred from the `src/main/resources` folder.

 Below are required properties